impostorsguides/impostorsguides.github.io/resources/faq.md

 ## Why the focus on Ruby and Rubyists?

 I mostly work with Ruby in my day job.
-I got my start in Ruby, at a bootcamp (RIP Dev Bootcamp <3).
-I love the Ruby community and its MINASWAN ethos.
+I got my start in Ruby, at a bootcamp.
+I love the Ruby community and want to give back to it.

-## What prior knowledge do you need to follow this?
+## What prior knowledge do you need to follow these posts?

  - You need to know how to use `git`.
 If you don't yet know this crucial tool, a good free resource is [the "Pro Git" book](https://git-scm.com/book/en/v2){:target="_blank" rel="noopener"}, a free, comprehensive book available entirely online.
  - You need very basic knowledge of how to navigate in a terminal.
 You should be familiar with `cd`, `ls`, `pwd`, and similarly elementary commands.